Walter F. George: Remembrances

 The Walter F. George School of Law of Mercer University, the former Walter F. George High School (presently South Atlanta High School) in Atlanta, Georgia, and Walter F. George Lake in western Georgia were named for him.
 The Walter F. George Foundation, created at Mercer when the university's law school was named in honor of George in 1947, continues to award scholarships to Mercer law students who plan to pursue careers in public service.
-George's portrait hangs in the Georgia state capitol in Atlanta.
+George's portrait hangs in the Georgia state capitol.
 A bronze bust of Sen. George was dedicated in 1950 in Vienna, Georgia.
 The bust was donated by the Georgia Vocational Association (now Georgia Association for Career & Technical Education) for George's support of Vocational Education and passage of the George-Deen Act.

 In 1960, the United States Postal Service issued a $0.04 stamp honoring George.
 The place of issue was Vienna, Georgia, George's final home.